HomeDing/homeding.github.io/elements.md

-# Available Elements
+# Elements

+Elements are implementations of a specific input, output or compute functionality that corresponds to a specific functionality like [sensors](/sensors/sensors.md).

 The following element implementations are available in the current version of the HomeDing library.

-\* For some Elements a specific library is required.

 ## Input Elements